FixRM/D365Extensions/README.md

 # What's new

+## Version 1.0.41
+Add shortcut for Upsert message.

+Fix a bug in FetchQuery.NextPage

 ## Version 1.0.40
 No changes. .csproj files where migrated to last format, + corresponding changes in CI pipeline